-2 Exact expanding impulsive gravitational waves in spacetimes of constant curvature sandwich profiles which converges to the profile δ , the Dirac function.
+'stronger' as ε^{-1} .
+Mathematically, this amounts to a distributional limit of a sequence of sandwich profiles which converges to the profile δ , the Dirac function.
 An impulsive gravitational wave is thus localised on a single wave-front, which is a null hypersurface.